FuXi-Ocean: A Global Ocean Forecasting System with Sub-Daily Resolution: Experiment

 \subsection{Data}

 \textbf{HYCOM-RD.} We train and evaluate FuXi-Ocean using the HYCOM Reanalysis Data \cite{CHASSIGNET200760}, the only publicly available ocean dataset with 6-hour temporal resolution.
 This dataset features 1/12° horizontal resolution with up to 40 vertical layers from sea surface to 5000m depth.
-We selecte approximately 8.5 years (January 2006 to June 2014) of data for training, a six-month period (July to December 2014) for validation, and one year (January 2015 to December 2015) for testing, focusing on 20 strategically chosen vertical layers down to 1500 m that capture essential ocean dynamics. \\ \textbf{IV-TT Framework.} For evaluation against real-world observations, we employ the GODAE Ocean View Intercomparison and Validation Task Team (IV-TT) Class 4 framework \cite{Ryan2015GODAEOC}.
+We selecte approximately 8.5 years (January 2006 to June 2014) of data for training, a six-month period (July to December 2014) for validation, and one year (January 2015 to December 2015) for testing, focusing on 20 strategically chosen vertical layers down to 1500 m that capture essential ocean dynamics. \\ \textbf{IV-TT Framework.} For evaluation against real-world observations, we employ the GODAE Ocean View Intercomparison and Validation Task Team (IV-TT) Class 4 framework \cite{Ryan2015GODAEOC}, which is obtained from publicly available sources.
 Details are in the appendix.
 This framework provides observational datasets from drifting buoys for 2022, alongside interpolated outputs from operational numerical forecasting systems.
+In addition, we apply a filter to remove anomalous points.
+Specifically, we compare HYCOM reanalysis data with observational data and remove outliers with high MAE from the observations to ensure fairness in the comparison process.
 However, after evaluation, the raw data errors for salinity and temperature were too large to be used directly.
 We primarily evaluate sea surface temperature (SST) forecasts, as this variable exhibits high variability and effectively demonstrates forecasting skill.
 To ensure consistent comparison, we transform the irregularly distributed observational data to a regular grid matching FuXi-Ocean's output format using nearest-neighbor interpolation.
 For operational evaluation, FuXi-Ocean is initialized with six-hourly analysis fields from HYCOM.